pietrop/autoEdit_2_documentation/architecture.md

 The `pocketsphinx` module was originally extracted from the Video grep project.

-The implementation of this module is discussed in more details in subsequent sections
+The implementation of this module is discussed in more details in subsequent sections.

+### `srt`module

+[srt module](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/lib/srt/index.js) is a simplified version of [srt parse composer module](https://github.com/pietrop/srtParserComposer) also [npm](https://www.npmjs.com/package/srt_parser_composer).

 [nwjs]: http://docs.nwjs.io/en/latest/For%20Users/Getting%20Started/
 [node]:https://nodejs.org/en/